 We have a Student Refunds and Compensation Policy.

-We have an Appeals Procedure relating to our academic and professional decision-making.
+We have an Academic Appeals Procedure relating to our academic and professional decision-making.
 All students make an appeal using this procedure.

 We are a member of the Independent Adjudication for Higher Education (OIA) Scheme.
 After completing our procedures, you can ask the OIA to review your complaint or appeal.
 The Scheme does not apply to admissions appeals and complaints.
 The OIA will usually only review issues dealt with through the University’s internal procedures.